 Serenity and solitude are concepts not often discussed, much less experienced, amid the turmoil of life in these early years of the 21st century.
-You'll find them at this New Mexico dude ranch!
+You'll find them at this New Mexico dude ranch in 2015!

 Here, beneath the tall Ponderosa pines, in the cool higher elevations of the Black Range Mountains of southwest New Mexico, the quiet is such that you can hear the approach of an eagle from the beat of the air beneath his wings.